SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

-As mentioned before, some properties are required to guarantee the security of an adaptor signature scheme.
-The first property is \textit{pre-signature correctness} ensuring that an honestly generated pre-signature can be adapted to a signature.
+In an adaptor signature scheme, $\Xi_{\mathsf{R,\Sigma}}$, the algorithm $\mathsf{GenR}$ generates witness/statement pairs $\mathsf{(w, s)}$ based on the underlying hard relation $\mathsf{R}$.
+As mentioned earlier, several properties ensure the security of an adaptor signature scheme.
+The first property is \textit{pre-signature correctness}, which guarantees that an honestly generated pre-signature can be adapted into a valid signature.

 \begin{definition}[Pre-signature Correctness] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ satisfies pre-signature correctness if for any $\lambda\in \mathbb{N}$, any message $m\in\{0,1\}^\ast$, and any witness/statement pair $\mathsf{(w,s)}$, the following holds: